Beyond a "Gifted Education" Program

 Looking for graduate courses in gifted and talented education?

-At Texas State University, graduate studies in talent development are not about any of the dominant conceptions of "gifted and talented education."
+At Texas State University, graduate studies in talent development are not grounded in the dominant ways of thinking about "gifted and talented education."

-For students who are looking for K-12 gifted and talented education (e.g., as defined by the State of Texas), Texas State University offers two graduate minors in gifted and talented education.
-These minors are available to all graduate students, including students who are seeking initial teacher certification and students from other departments across the university.
+For students who can't take a field-based practicum course, Texas State also offers a 12-hour composite-gifted minor that is available to all graduate students, including students who are seeking initial teacher certification and students from other departments across the university.

-CI 5308 Introduction to Gifted and Talented Education (typically offered Spring semester)
+- CI 5308 Introduction to Gifted and Talented Education

-CI 5319 Social, Emotional, and Cultural Contexts of Advanced Development (typically offered Fall semester)
+- CI 5319 Social, Emotional, and Cultural Contexts of Advanced Development

-CI 5324 Systems for Advanced Academics and Talent Development (typically offered alternating Spring semesters; course prerequisite: CI 5308)
+- CI 5324 Systems for Advanced Academics and Talent Development (prerequisite: CI 5308)